-If you are asked to participate in an assessment centre, ensure you understand what activities you will be undertaking.
+If you are asked to participate in an assessment centre ensure you understand what activities you will be undertaking.
 Then develop a plan so that you can spend time preparing for each activity.
 If you feel a specific element may be a challenge, spend a little extra time developing yourself and seek feedback from honest and objective friends or family.
-Use the recruiter if they are an external agency, to provide information, support, and feedback.
+Use the recruiter, if they are an external agency, to provide information, support and feedback.

-Remember you may be always observed constantly during the assessment, even between activities.
+Remember you may be observed at all times during the assessment, even between activities.
 Ensure you are always presenting the best version of yourself that you can.

-When you have participated in an assessment centre as part of a selection process, seek feedback on each activity.
+When you have participated as part of an assessment centre as part of a selection process, seek feedback on each activity.
 This is valuable insight which you can use to develop and improve for future presentations.